-- d.
+- c.
 Test the evacuation setup for leaks by backseating the unit service valves and drawing a deep vacuum with the vacuum pump and gauge valves open.
 Shut off the pump and check to see if the vacuum holds.
-Repair leaks if necessary. - e.
-Midseat the refrigerant system service valves. - f.
+Repair leaks if necessary. - d.
+Midseat the refrigerant system service valves. - e.
 Open the vacuum pump and electronic vacuum gauge valves, if they are not already open.
 Start the vacuum pump.
 Evacuate unit until the electronic vacuum gauge indicates 2000 microns.
 Close the electronic vacuum gauge and vacuum pump valves.
 Shut off the vacuum pump.
-Wait a few minutes to be sure the vacuum holds. - g.
-Break the vacuum with either clean dry refrigerant 134a or dry nitrogen.
-Raise system pressure to roughly 0.14 bar (2 psig), monitoring it with the compound gauge. - h.
-If R134a was used, remove refrigerant using a refrigerant recovery system.
-If nitrogen was used, relieve the pressure. - i.
-Repeat steps f. and g. one time. - j.
+Wait a few minutes to be sure the vacuum holds. - f.
+Break the vacuum with clean dry refrigerant 134a gas.
+Raise system pressure to roughly 0.14 bar (2 psig), monitoring it with the compound gauge. - g.
+Remove refrigerant using a refrigerant recovery system. - h.
+Repeat steps e. and f. one time. - i.
 Remove the copper tubing and change the filter drier.
 Evacuate unit to 500 microns.
 Close the electronic vacuum gauge and vacuum pump valves.
 Shut off the vacuum pump.
 Wait five minutes to see if vacuum holds.
-This procedure checks for residual moisture and/or leaks. - k.
+This procedure checks for residual moisture and/or leaks. - j.
 With a vacuum still in the unit, the refrigerant charge may be drawn into the system from a refrigerant container on weight scales.